vince-lam/gpt-summariser/README.md

 ## Contributing

-We welcome contributions!
-If you'd like to improve the GPT Summarization App, please fork the repository and submit a pull request with your proposed changes.
+Contributions are welcome!
+If you'd like to improve the GPT Summarisation App, please fork the repository and submit a pull request with your proposed changes.

 ## License